-His claim to fame?
+This Irish dog breed’s claim to fame?
 He may be the last descendant of turnspit dogs, kitchen-help animals who walked for hours inside a round drum to turn cooking meat on a spit.
 But this tough guy has also been used for vermin control and can pull a badger from its den.

+Ah, one of the lesser-known Irish dog breeds!
 Everyone knows the exuberant Irish Setter, but far fewer know his direct ancestor, the somewhat more stately Irish Red and White Setter.

-The Red and White has been around since at least the 17th century, but by 1900, those who were solid red won out in popularity (and became today’s Irish Setter), and the patched ones were almost extinct.
+The Red and White Irish Setter has been around since at least the 17th century, but by 1900, those who were solid red won out in popularity (and became today’s Irish Setter), and the patched ones were almost extinct.
 Realizing the breed was about to be lost, efforts were made after World War I to revive it.
 The AKC recognized them in 2009, but they’re still quite rare in America.

 Aptly dubbed the daredevil of dogdom, the red-haired Irish Terrier — like any self-respecting Irishman — doesn’t back down from a challenge.
 One of the oldest terrier breeds, he was used for hunting vermin, but later even served as a sentinel and messenger in World War I.

 Although he was once one of the most popular terrier breed (probably accounting for his appearance in several Jack London books), this classic is now one of the least popular.

 This may be the oldest of all spaniels, dating back at least to the 1100s.
 And in the late 1800s, this Irish dog breed was the third most popular sporting breed in England.
 But they’re amongst the rarest of breeds now, and most people who see one assume she’s some sort of Poodle derivative with a rat tail.
 This is a fun-loving sportster always ready to dive right into water or adventure!